Marrakech City Guide

 Hanging dyed yarn in Marrakech

-2 || Stroll a bit more and make sure to leave the medina
+2 || Stroll a bit more and leave the medina

 The medina (city centre) is definitely the part of the city where it is busiest and buzzing.
 Take your time to also leave the souks and area with the stalls to experience a bit more off the local vibes (you’ll find many small eateries where locals are having their meal for example).
 When leaving the Medina (for example on your way to Jardin Marjorelle), the vibes becomes different again.